 The PenFed Visa Platinum Cash Rewards Card supports military families with a whopping 5 percent rebate on gas purchases paid at the pump, with the Plus Card.
 To be eligible for the Plus Card you would need to obtain a qualifying PenFed product such as an active checking account with direct deposit ($250 min).
 One advocacy group's survey reports that many American moms drive 29 miles per day, running errands and shuttling kids between appointments.
 With gas prices hovering around the $4 mark, saving a few nickels on every gallon can add up.

-Best of all, you don't even need to be in the military to qualify for one of the best credit card deals going.
+Best of all, you don't even need to be in the military to submit an application for one of the best credit card deals going.
 Pentagon Federal Credit Union extends membership to anyone with a personal or family connection to the Department of Defense.
-Non-DOD Americans can also become credit union members by making a one-time donation of $15 or $20 to either of two military charity organizations.
+Non-DOD Americans can also become credit union members by making a one-time donation of $15 or $20 to either of two military charity organizations specified by PenFed.
+However it is important to note that membership status with PenFed credit union does not guarantee approval of credit card application, you will still need to qualify for the card based on criteria set by PenFed.

 For penny-pinching moms